IgorAntonio22/IgorAntonio22/README.md

 😎 i always had a passion for development but only entered this world in 2022.
 I want to develop new projects with my friends and companies.
 Always looking to learn more and more!

-✨ My favourite hobbies are studying foreign languages including English (Advanced), Japanese (Intermidiate), Italian (Beginner) and French (Beginner).
-Playing guitar and Piano.
-Hanging out with my family and friends.
-Also playing videogames and watching anime :)
+✨ My favourite hobbies are studying foreign languages including English (Advanced), Japanese (Intermidiate), Italian (Beginner) and French (Beginner), playing guitar and piano, hanging out with my family and friends and also watching anime :)

 🈺 Currently looking for a job as a software developer.